Retirement

 The Power of Catch-up Contributions

-If you feel like you’re behind the 8 ball with saving for retirement, catch-up contributions offer a potential solution to accelerate your savings.
-We’re going to illustrate the difference that annual catch-up contributions can make for your retirement plan.
+If you feel like you’re behind the 8 ball with saving for retirement, catch-up and super catch-up contributions offer potential solutions to accelerate your savings.
+We’re going to illustrate the difference that annual catch-up and super catch-up contributions can make for your retirement plan.

 Maxing Out 401(k) Contributions

-For this case study, we aim to illustrate how much you potential savings you could create by maxing out 401(k) contributions and making catch-up contributions over a 10-year period and 15-year period.
-In each scenario, we’re assuming an 8% annual rate of return.
-Figures 1 and 2, below, show the impact of catch-up contributions for five different 50-year-olds that have $150,000, $250,000, $500,000, $1 million, and $2 million, respectively, in their 401(k) plans.
+For this case study, we aim to illustrate how much your potential savings you could create by maxing out 401(k) contributions and making catch-up contributions over 15-year period.
+In this scenario, we’re assuming an 8% annual rate of returnFigure 1, below, shows the impact of catch-up and super catch-up contributions over time for an individual starting at 50 with $500,000 saved in their 401(k) plan.
+By age 65, maximum catch-up and super catch-up contributions would help this individual save an extra $276,346 for retirement.

 Catch-up Contributions